 Like all things related to SEO, there is no guarantee that your brand will rank in position zero immediately.
 However, if you focus on your content structure and target keywords, you can improve your odds of getting featured.

-If you want us to evaluate your content to see if it could be featured in position zero, let us know!
 Sign up for a free SEO Audit by Trinity Insight to review your website’s opportunities and weaknesses.
-We can then work to develop a plan to improve your ranks and overall site experience.
+We can then work to develop a plan to improve your rankings and overall site experience.